opethe1st/PyJschema/design.md

 Some work on their own
 Some work together with other keywords e.g items and additionalItems Some operate on just a given type

+Hm. the reason why we have cyclic imports and dependencies is because i am not using a factory/registry for everything, correct?